atularen/ngx-monaco-editor/projects/editor/README.md

  - Angular 9: v9.x.x
  - Angular 10: v10.x.x
  - Angular 12: v12.x.x
+ - Angular 14: v14.x.x

 Using this Module you can utilize the Monaco Editor as an Angular Component.
 Feel free to contribute, raise feature requests and make it better.

-Supports all the options available in monaco-editor [Monaco Editor Options](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.ieditorconstructionoptions.html)
+Supports all the options available in monaco-editor [Monaco Editor Options](https://microsoft.github.io/monaco-editor/api/index.html)

 ## Setup